Do you know how to use an espresso machine? It’s not difficult. It’s easy.

 After that comes grinding.
 The quality of your espresso depends on how finely you grind your beans.
 Beans must turn into powder or close to powder after grinding.

-That is why we recommend using the best coffee grinder.
+That is why we recommend using the coffee grinder.
 We have reviewed some top grinders for you.
 You can check those too.

 Once you’ve ground them, saunter down to the next step.
 That is filling the portafilter with those grounds.
 Remove the portafilter from the group head.
 Transfer the espresso grounds to the brew basket.